Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 15: Reflect Spell

 Your training allows you to strike spells from the weave.
 You can cast [:spell-lv1: Absorb Elements] at will.
-After you cast the spell, if your next Unarmed Strike (Damage) or Weapon attack—melee or ranged—is against the creature whose spell or damage you absorbed, the bonus damage from the spell is treated as its maximum possible amount.
+After you cast the spell, if your next **:rsc-a: Unarmed Strike**{ .rsc } (Damage) or Weapon attack—melee or ranged—is against the creature whose spell or damage you absorbed, the bonus damage from the spell is treated as its maximum possible amount.

 --8<-- "includes/snippets/spells2/lv0-5.md"